md-babel/swift-markdown-babel/README.md

 2.  execute it in its context,
 3.  and produce a [md-babel:execute-block:response][execute-block-schema]-formatted JSON to stdandard output.

-    Client editors can then process rhe resulting JSON response to insert the result of the code block.
+    Client editors can then process the resulting JSON response to insert the result of the code block.
     See for [a reference implementation in Emacs][md-babel.el] or [the Visual Studio Code plugin][vscode].

 Other options: